camunda/camunda-docs/docs/components/console/manage-clusters/manage-api-clients.md

 ## Create a client

 :::caution
-In **8.7** Clusters, the Client Scopes will be managed through the cluster Identity component.
-The only scope that is still managed in Console is the Cluster **Secrets** scope.
-To learn more about managing Clients in **8.7** Clusters please refer to the [Identity](/components/identity/manage-api-clients.md) Documentation.
+With **8.7** clusters, the client scopes are now managed through the [Identity](/components/identity/manage-api-clients.md) component.
+The only scope still managed in Console is the cluster **Secrets** scope.
+To learn more about managing clients in **8.7** clusters, refer to the [Identity](/components/identity/manage-api-clients.md) documentation.
 :::

 Currently, Camunda 8 SaaS supports the following scopes: